bitcraze/bitcraze-website/src/about/press.md

 ## Hi press!

-We love to help journalists, blogers and so on that need high resolution images for publication.
+We love to help journalists, bloggers and so on that need high resolution images for publication.
 Don't hesitate to contact us at contact@bitcraze.io for any questions or if there is something missing.